douglasgscofield/bioinfo/scripts/README.md

 value is that single value; windows which contain no values are reported to have a median of 0.
 For quantities like coverage which have a strong near-distance correlation within the input, this policy should be fine.
-The script can easily be modified to do whatever you'd like...
+The script can easily be modified to do whatever you'd like, check its `parameters` section for values that can easily be changed.

 **Caveats**: Positions (column 2) must be sorted in increasing order within each reference (column 1).
 They need not be consecutive.
 Note that the positions